 Nestled inside the Great Smoky Mountains National Park only a short drive from Pigeon Forge, you'll find the historic town of Elkmont.

 There are dozens of abandoned vacation homes and clubhouses that remain from this area's days as an exclusive resort community.
-Different areas of Elkmont have lofty names like "Millionaire's Row" and "Society Hill," for the elites who spent summers in the Smoky Mountains to escape oppressive summer heat.
+Different areas of Elkmont have lofty names like "Millionaire's Row" and "Society Hill," for the elites who spent summers in the Smoky Mountains to escape the oppressive summer heat.

 This historic site allows you to see a mix of more recent history and the earliest settlers of the Smokies.
 Overall, there are 3 periods – early homesteaders, evidence of railroads and logging, and then a resort town of the 1920s and 30s.

-The oldest structures in Elkmont are the Levi Tentham Cabin that dates from the 1830s and the Avent Cabin that was build around 1850.
+The oldest structures in Elkmont are the Levi Tentham Cabin that dates from the 1830s and the Avent Cabin that was built around 1850.
 Together, these stand as some of the oldest preserved structures in the Great Smoky Mountains National Park.

 If you're vacationing in Pigeon Forge, one of the best ways to visit Elkmont is to drive through Wears Valley and enter the park through the Metcalf Bottoms Park entrance.